kellyrombough/franglo/README.md

-# polygloty
+# franglophone
-Implementation of a spaced repetition algorithm for the purpose of language learning
+Implementation of a spaced repetition algorithm for the purpose of language learning English-French and French-English